zuroxx/wireguard-install/README.md

 ## Host

 Prefeably a cloud host running KVM such as Google, AWS, Vultr.
-Digital Ocean is not recommended for a VPN due to continual DMCA disconnects.
+Digital Ocean is not recommended for a VPN due to continual DMCA disconnects from false positives.

 ## Usage